ichen6-gmuedu/2024Thesis_MCNDN/README.md

 To run with all command line inputs:

 ```
-python3 NDNsim.py -ip "localhost" -port "8080" -pip "192.168.1.207" -pport "9095" -seed "" -o "metric_outfile.csv" -tp "topology.txt" -w "uniform:0, 0.01" -r "uniform:0, 2" -fd "uniform:1, 1" -fr "0, 0" -pnco "3:uniform:0, 8" -v "uniform:0, 2" -pgn "5" -pd "uniform:0, 0" -l "uniform:5, 5" -d "3:uniform:1, 5" -to "5" -log "False" -pt "False" -ipt "False"
+python3 NDNsim.py -ign "VA/Fairfax/GMU/CS/actionOn:1R153AN" -ip "localhost" -port "8080" -pip "192.168.1.207" -pport "9095" -seed "" -o "metric_outfile.csv" -tp "topology.txt" -w "uniform:0, 0.01" -r "uniform:0, 2" -fd "uniform:1, 1" -fr "0, 0" -pnco "3:uniform:0, 8" -v "uniform:0, 2" -pgn "5" -pd "uniform:0, 0" -l "uniform:5, 5" -d "3:uniform:1, 5" -to "5" -log "False" -pt "False" -ipt "False"
 ```

 ### Configuring NDNsim For Android Device

 To run with the Android Device, first run the Android application using the **debugging button** or **run button** on Android SDK.

 The physical Android device should open the application automatically.
-On the application, the screen should display an IP, port, and "Not Connected" at the top and a button that says "SEND INTEREST" at the bottom.
+On the application, the screen should display an IP, port, and "Not Connected" at the top and a textbox, a button that says "SEND CUSTOM INTEREST", a button that says "SEND DEFAULT INTEREST", and a button that says "CLEAR SCREEN" at the bottom.

 ```
 IMAGE HERE